cepthomas/example_plugin/README.md

 ## Updating a Package

 To update a previously published package simply update the plugin code, push and tag with the new version number.
-No need to touch the `package_control_channel` contents.
+There is no need to touch the `package_control_channel` contents.
 Package Control will update the local user's copy on a periodic basis.

 Depending on the scope of the change, it may be polite to inform the user using the